 The right architecture is usually layered: RAG for documents, agent memory for state.
 Ground factual answers about your knowledge base with RAG; ground the agent's understanding of the user, customer, and ongoing work with memory.
 Zep is built for the memory layer — it's the Context Lake for AI agents, managing, governing, and serving agent memory on temporal context graphs (built on the open-source Graphiti), with sub-200ms retrieval and benchmark-leading accuracy on LoCoMo and LongMemEval.
 It complements your document RAG rather than replacing it.

-Related: What is agent memory? · Reducing LLM hallucinations · Research & benchmarks
+Related: What is agent memory? · What is a temporal knowledge graph? · Reducing LLM hallucinations · Research & benchmarks · AI agent memory guides

 You can, but it breaks on change-over-time, relationships, and “similar vs. needed.”
 For multi-session, personalized agents, a temporal context graph is the right tool; keep RAG for static documents.